nais/doc/clusters/team-namespaces.md

 Services available can be viewed with `kubectl get service` or shorthand `kubectl get svc`.
 The service name is the same in both dev and prod clusters.
 This allows for simpler configuration.

-Ingtegrating with an other application in the same namespace via servicediscovery is acheived by simply using `http://servicename` in your config.
-For example `http://myapp``
+Integrating with other applications in the same namespace via servicediscovery is achieved by simply using `http://servicename` in your config.
+For example `http://myapp`

 Say you migrate myapp from default namespace to a team namespace called "aTeam".
 Calls to other apps that are still in the default namespace will not work without modifying the url.
 For example `http://anotherAppStillInDefaultNamespace` will fail.